 In the Seatac Hotel Industry, there are only 7 hotels, out of approximately 34 hotels, that must comply.
 All other Seatac hotels are exempt for one of the above reasons.

-The MPark companies raised the wages of all our employees to $15.00 per hour on Jan 1, 2014.
+The MPark companies raised the wages of all our hourly employees to $15.00 per hour on Jan 1, 2014.
 That action resulted in a 63% increase in the cost of labor and increased our payroll costs by approximately $1,400,000 annually.
-MPark's current hourly wage is $16.09
+MPark's current hourly wage is $16.09.

 MPark determined the most reasonable way to recover some of the wage increase was to introduce a "Living Wage Surcharge" for the following reasons:

-- Only 2 of 16 parking companies are required to pay a $15.64 minimum wage ($16.09 as of 1/1/2019).
-In fact, only 2 parking companies in the entire United States are required to pay a $15.64 minimum wage.
+- Only 2 of 16 parking companies are required to pay a $16.09 minimum wage.
+In fact, only 2 parking companies in the entire United States are required to pay a $16.09 minimum wage.
 All other parking companies in the City of Seatac and the Port of Seattle are exempt for one of the reasons stated.
 And the park & fly operations located in Burien and Tukwila, directly adjacent to the City of Seatac, are exempt.

 MPark and our loyal employees sincerely appreciate and value our customer's understanding of this unique situation.
 We pledge to continue to offer the highest level of customer service and satisfaction in the park & fly industry.